 - 2.1.
-We will follow the procedures set out in Interagency Procedures produced by the Northumberland Safeguarding Children Board, and in 'Working Together' 2010 - 2.2.
+We will follow the procedures set out in Interagency Procedures produced by the Northumberland Safeguarding Children Board, Working together to safeguard children July 2018 and Keeping children safe in education September 2018. - 2.2.
 The school will: - ensure it has a designated senior member of staff, who has undertaken appropriate training.
 The training should be updated every two years.
-There are contingency arrangements should the designated member of staff not be available. - recognise the importance of the role of the designated person and arrange support and training - ensure every member of staff (including temporary and supply staff and volunteers, and onsite contracted services) and every governor knows: - the name of the designated person and her/his role - that they have an individual responsibility for referring child - protection concerns using the proper channels and within the timescales set out in the NSCB procedures - where the school's Child Protection Procedures and the NSCB procedures are located - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school brochure - provide training for all staff from the point of their induction, and updated every three years at a minimum, so that they know - their personal responsibility, - the NSCB procedures, - the need to be vigilant in identifying signs of abuse - how to support and to respond to a child who tells of abuse - undertake appropriate discussion with parents prior to involvement of another agency unless the circumstances preclude this. - notify the locality FACT Team if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently) - if there is an unexplained absence of a pupil who is subject to a Child Protection Plan of more than two days duration from school (or one day following a weekend); (or as agreed as part of any child protection or core group plan)
+There is a deputy DSL should the DSL be unavailable. - lacktriangle recognise the importance of the role of the designated person and arrange support and training - ensure every member of staff (including temporary and supply staff and volunteers, and on-site contracted services) and every governor knows: - the name of the designated person and deputy designated person and her/his role - that they have an individual responsibility for referring child - protection concerns using the proper channels and within the timescales set out in the NSCB procedures - where the school's Child Protection Procedures and the NSCB procedures are located - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the website. - provide training for all staff from the point of their induction, and updated every three years at a minimum, so that they know - their personal responsibility, - the NSCB procedures, - the need to be vigilant in identifying signs of abuse

-- work to develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters including attendance and written reports at initial child protection conferences, core groups and child protection review - conferences - keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to the locality team immediately - ensure all records are kept secure and in locked locations - ensure that all staff and volunteers recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies.
+- how to support and to respond to a child who tells of abuse - undertake appropriate discussion with parents prior to involvement of another agency unless the circumstances preclude this. - notify the locality FACT Team if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently) - if there is an unexplained absence of a pupil who is subject to a Child Protection Plan of more than two days duration from school (or one day following a weekend); (or as agreed as part of any child protection or core group plan) - work to develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters including attendance and written reports at initial child protection conferences, core groups and child protection review conferences - keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to the locality team immediately - ensure all records are kept secure and in locked locations - ensure that all staff and volunteers recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies.

-3. SUPPORTING TO PUPILS
+3. SUPPORT TO PUPILS